Subtracting Fractions By Whole Numbers

 Steps:

 2. Convert the Whole Number: To do this, multiply the whole number (a) by the denominator (b) and keep the denominator as 'b'.
 This creates an improper fraction – a fraction where the numerator is greater than or equal to the denominator.
 The improper fraction is equivalent to the original whole number.
-For example, the whole number 5 can be written as 5/1, 10/2, 15/3, and so on.
+Take this: the whole number 5 can be written as 5/1, 10/2, 15/3, and so on.

 3. Subtract the Fractions: Now that both numbers are fractions with the same denominator, you can subtract the numerators directly.
 Keep the denominator the same.